Age of Wonders: Shadow Magic

 Age of Wonders: Shadow Magic is a turn-based strategy video game in a fantasy setting.
 Shadow Magic is the third incarnation of the Age of Wonders series, and is a stand-alone expansion to Age of Wonders II: The Wizard's Throne.
 All three games were developed by Triumph Studios.
 The series is a spiritual successor to Master of Magic, featuring strategic overworld and tactical combat layers.

+Much requested by fans, Shadow Magic introduced random map generation to the series, retaining a more active multiplayer community versus it's Wizards Throne predecessor.
+While the graphical engine is the same as that of The Wizard's Throne, every race received new buildings and at least one new recruitable unit, three new races, and new maps.